pierrep/ofxVideoSync/README.md

 This addon took inspiration from the following project: https://github.com/turingmachine/omxplayer-sync

-On Rasberry Pi you'll need to use my ofxOMXPlayer branch that fixes seeking - https://github.com/pierrep/ofxOMXPlayer/tree/SeekingFix
+~~On Rasberry Pi you'll need to use my ofxOMXPlayer branch that fixes seeking - https://github.com/pierrep/ofxOMXPlayer/tree/SeekingFix~~ (no longer necessary as my fix got merged into ofxOMXPlayer